commonsharp/SurvivalProject-Server/README.md

 # 07/04/2017
 * Guilds: You are notified when someone from your guild joins your server.
 * Guilds: You are notified when someone from your guild leaves your server.
+* Guilds: You can send guild messages now.
 * Added multiple servers support - you can now run different servers on different hosts.
 * Each server's population is now being shown correctly (instead of just a random value like it used to be).
 * SQL: Added the table "servers".